-- Complete a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters at assigned internship sites, other hours to total 600 over 2 semesters. - Complete one written case presentation/extended check-in) - Submit weekly documentation of supervision [CARE note] session to faculty supervisor during class. - Upload at least one resource on moodle (on the day you present) - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
+- Complete a minimum of 240 hours of supervised direct counseling/client contact with individuals, couples, families and groups combined over 2 semesters at assigned internship sites, other hours to total 600 over 2 semesters. - Complete one written case presentation/extended check-in) - Submit weekly documentation of supervision [CARE note] session to faculty supervisor during class. - Submit at least one resource on moodle (on the day you present)-Email to me BEFORE your presentation - Satisfactory evaluations from on-site supervisor and on-campus instructor/supervisor.
 This includes satisfactory responses to ethical dilemmas and challenges. - Attendance and active participation in on-campus intern supervision class for two full semesters.
-If you miss a class you must attend another section the following week. - Demonstration of ability to accept and respond responsibly to both site and campus supervision. - Demonstration of ability to work collaboratively with colleagues at the internship site and on campus.
+If you miss a class you must attend another section the following week.
+You will need to email the instructor of that section and copy me on the email.
+You must ask permission to join their section in order to make up a missed class. - Demonstration of ability to accept and respond responsibly to both site and campus supervision. - Demonstration of ability to work collaboratively with colleagues at the internship site and on campus.